 The Problem with a Supplement-First Mindset

-Modern naturopathy often leans heavily on supplements to correct imbalances quickly.
-While supplements can be useful in specific cases, relying on them as a primary solution raises concerns.
+Modern naturopathy often leans too heavily on supplements to correct imbalances while not placing enough emphasis on food, nutrients, plants and herbs.
+While supplements, such as Vitamin D, can be useful, relying on them as a primary solution raises concerns.

 Some challenges of supplement-heavy approaches include: